 \subsection{Data Collection}

 We leveraged the code review dataset constructed by \cite{yu2023security} and examined the capability of LLMs in security code review.
 The dataset contains 614 review comments, each identifying a specific security defect across 15 predefined types from four projects: OpenStack Nova and Neutron (almost entirely written in Python), and Qt Base and Creator (mostly in C++ with some portions in C, Objective-C++, and Python).
-These projects are the most active within OpenStack and Qt~\citep{hirao2020code} and have been widely used in code review-related studies~\citep{han2022code, hamasaki2013does, spadini2018testing}. \black{For each security defect, we could not include the code from the entire patchset in our prompt, which is always too long and exceeds the input token limits of LLMs.
-Instead, we included only the code from the single file, where the reviewer commented to identify a security defect.} The 614 security-related review comments were reorganized as follows:
+These projects are the most active within OpenStack and Qt~\citep{hirao2020code} and have been widely used in code review-related studies~\citep{han2022code, hamasaki2013does, spadini2018testing}.
+For each security defect, we could not include the code from the entire patchset in our prompt, which is always too long and exceeds the input token limits of LLMs.
+Instead, we included only the code from a single file in which a reviewer added a review comments to point out the security defect.
+The 614 security-related review comments were reorganized as follows:

 First, we filtered out comments published at the patchset level, as such data cannot be located in a specific file to construct a prompt.
 Then, for each code file to which these comments correspond, we consolidated all security-related comments in the file and the corresponding security defect records into a single data item.
 Next, we utilized the Gerrit API to retrieve the content of each code file and the commit messages of the patchsets to which they belong.
 During this procedure, if we cannot obtain the content of the code files through the API, we ignore those files.
 Lastly, since 97\% of the files in this dataset are Python and C/C++ files, we decided to remove any other files (all are configuration and scripting files) as those only formed $\approx 3\%$ of the files and thus had a negligible impact on our results.